Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 For a calendar of recycling dates, visit: http://www.rosetown.ca/294/Recycling-Collection

-Organics/compost collection is in place for (6) months of the year from approximately mid-May to October, weather-permitting.
+Organics/compost collection begins May 1, 2018 (Red Zone, north of 6th avenue) and May 8, 2018 (Blue Zone, south of 6th avenue) and is in place for (6) months of the year until October, weather-permitting.
 Collection takes place every two weeks.
-An announcement is made annually when organic collection will resume.

 For more information, visit: http://www.rosetown.ca/333/Organics-Collection

 Residential garbage pick-up will switch to front-street collection beginning April 23, 2018 until further notice.
 The change from back-alley to front-street pick-up is made annually in the spring to prevent damage to the back-alleys.

 Recycling is collected via front-street pick up, unless otherwise stated by the Town Office.

 The Rosetown landfill is accessible from Highway 4, approximately 2 kilometers south of the intersection of Highways 4 and 7, turn east at the landfill sign.